Designing for Crisis ResPonse

 Result: Critical missed alert, churn threats from key accounts

-A single radius applied to all alert topics like weather, crime, and infrastructure, caused alert noise and missed threats
+A single radius applied to all alert topics caused noise and missed threats

 Solution